narayansupriya/KaiSec/README.md

 # Kai Take-home Assessment
 This project allows you to scan and query vulnerabilities based on their severity.

+### NOTE: repo name should be in github (do not include https://github.com/ in repo : `link till blob or main` and filename is out of the main branch)
+Example for ```https://github.com/velancio/vulnerability_scans/blob/main/vulnscan16.json``` repo: velancio/vulnerability_scans and filename is vulnscan16.json

 It provides two main functionalities:
  - Scan API: Upload vulnerability data for processing.
  - Query API: Retrieve vulnerabilities from the database based on the severity.